keyper/keyper-ios-sdk/README.md

 **2016-12-09**

+v0.9.1

 - Adding support for handling season tickets, and even sending them individually
 - Using request batching (with https://github.com/keyper/KEYBatchRequest)
 - Added deep linking
 - Improving semantics, like price/currency homogeneity
 - Refining language when addressing the user
 - Fixing some bugs

+**2017-05-31**

+v0.9.2

+- Adding required appSecreat as KEYConfiguration parameter
+- Improved ticket card view, adding sales type at the bottom of tickets that support it
+- Bug fixes and improvements

 ## Getting Started